 Bistro, Pizzeria, Restaurant, American, BBQ, $$$

 Coco’s Bistro is a nice warm, intimate style restaurant, the menu encompasses a good decent range of upscale American fare along with continental inspiration.
 Start your experience with an appetizer of fried Brie or how about a Denver lamb rib, and then enjoy a course of Bourbon Street salad or wasabi BBQ duck.
 For more of a casual experience, try one of their amazing artisanal pizzas.
-Reservations are suggested, and private room is available for larger groups.
+Reservations are suggested, and a private room is available for larger groups.

 Olive, a self-described urban dive, is arguably Dayton’s most accommodating restaurant.
-Offering gluten-free, paleo-friendly, vegetarian, vegan and multi-allergy options, Olive has something to please everyone.
+Offering gluten-free, paleo-friendly, vegetarian, vegan, and multi-allergy options, Olive has something to please everyone.
 The restaurant creates its meals from as many local, organic and free-range sources as possible to ensure the highest quality.
 Re-purposing the former home of a Wympee diner, Dayton’s first drive-in built in 1938, Olive has a unique, Chicago bistro-inspired ambiance inside, while the outside remains the same, including the signage.
-Like the fast food restaurants of a bygone era, Olive seeks to make its customer service paramount, the perfect side to its tasty Mediterranean-American fare.
+Like the fast-food restaurants of a bygone era, Olive seeks to make its customer service paramount, the perfect side to its tasty Mediterranean-American fare.

 Cafe, Restaurant, American, $$$

 Located just north of the Dayton Airport Coldwater Café offers an exquisite selection of dishes by Chef Nick Hoover.
 You can also dine at the Chef’s Table, and enjoy a five-course meal with wine pairings.
-Signature dishes include the Chilean sea bass ostrich filet, and gourmet grilled cheese.
+Signature dishes include the Chilean sea bass ostrich filet and gourmet grilled cheese.

 Coldwater diners can also take advantage of cozy indoor and outdoor seating, as well as the private function room they named the Upper Plate, which offers great views.
 Coldwater Cafe is open for daily lunch and dinner.